 Fragrance Composition:

 So what does it smell like?
 It is described as "heady" and "warm and rich" and is classified as a sweet floral oriental fragrance for women.
-It was designed to use on furs.
+It was designed to use on furs and worn with clothes the color of "starlight blue," and the cocktail of choice would be the Orange Blossom, a drink made from gin, Cointreau triple sec liqueur, lime juice and grenadine and garnished with orange zest.- Top notes: bergamot, neroli, aldehydes, ylang ylang, violet

-• Middle notes: rose, jasmine, orange blossom, gardenia, tuberose
+Middle notes: rose, jasmine, orange blossom, gardenia, tuberose, heliotrope, carnation, orris

-• Base notes: vanilla, musk, sandalwood, amber, oakmoss, labdanum, tonka bean
+Base notes: vanilla, musk, sandalwood, ambergris, oakmoss, labdanum, tonka bean, benzoin, patchouli, civet, opoponax, vetiver, cedar

 Ladies Home Journal, 1927: